lwasser/NEON-Lesson-Building-Data-Skills/_posts/2016-01-08-Set-Working-Directory-In-R.md

     [1] "/Users/neon"

-The working directory is currently set to the home directory `/Users/neon` (your current working directory will be different).
+The working directory is currently set to the home directory `/Users/neon` Remember, your current working directory will have a different user name and may appear different based on operating system.

 This code can be used at any time to determine the current working directory.

 ##Set the Working Directory
-To set our current working directory to the location where our data is can either set the working directory in the `R` script or use our current `R` GUI to select the working directory.
+To set our current working directory to the location where our data are located, we can either set the working directory in the `R` script or use our current GUI to select the working directory.

 <i class="fa fa-star"></i> **Data Tip:** All NEON Data Skills tutorials are
-written assuming the working directory is the parent directory to the downloaded data.
+written assuming the working directory is the parent directory to the downloaded data (the **data** directory in this tutorial).
 This allows for multiple data subsets to be accessed in the tutorial without resetting the working directory.
 {: .notice}

-We want to set our working directory to the *data* folder.
+We want to set our working directory to the **data** directory.

 ###Set the Working Directory: Relative Path in Script
 We can set the working directory using the code `setwd("PATH")` where PATH is the file path to the desired directory.

-Now, set your working directory to the folder where you have the data saved.
+Now, set your working directory to the directory where you have the data saved.
 There is no `R` output from `setwd()`.
 If we want to check that the working directory is correctly set we can use `getwd()`.

+####Example Windows File Path
+Notice the the backslashes used in Windows paths must be changed to slashes in `R`.

+	# set the working directory to `data` folder
+	setwd("C:/Users/neon/Documents/data")

+	# check to ensure path is correct
+	getwd()
+	[1] "C:/Users/neon/Documents/data"

-####Example Mac File Path
+####Example Mac OS X File Path
 	# set the working directory to `data` folder
 	setwd("/Users/neon/Documents/data")